MariaBorjaReynoso/MariaBorjaReynoso/README.md

 # 💫 About Me:
-I'm in the Girls Who Code club, where we're working on a big project creating our official 2025-26 club website.
+I'm a junior at UNCG and I'm in the Girls Who Code club, where we're working on a big project creating our official 2025-26 club website.
 I'm personally learning HTML to help build it.
 A fun fact about me is that I used to be a total dog person, but my mom surprised us with a kitten, and now I'm obsessed with cats!

 ## 🌐 Socials: